annotation/text-fabric/docs/Api/Compose.md

     The combination will be the union of all nodes of the components, rearranged according to their types, where node types with the same names will be merged.

+    The slots of the result are the concatenation of the slots of the components, which must all have the same slot type.

     The node and edge features will be remapped, so that they have the same values in the combined data as they had in the individual